Student Research Focuses on Techniques for Getting Teenagers on Spectrum to Drink Water during Exercise

 Schatz plans to sit for the exam to become a board-certified behavior analyst, and continue working with and learning from individuals with autism.

-“The Caldwell College ABA program has prepared me by teaching the concepts, terminology and techniques necessary for work within the field of ABA and working with individuals with autism.
+“The Caldwell University ABA program has prepared me by teaching the concepts, terminology and techniques necessary for work within the field of ABA and working with individuals with autism.
 They have given me the tools necessary to further my career through research and clinical settings as well as fill the demand for ABA professionals,” she said.